Disclosure: TheBestVPN is reader-supported. When you buy a VPN through links on our site, we may earn commissions. Learn more.

 Betternet makes money when you download apps or watch videos

-Here’s how Betternet makes money off of you.
+Here’s how Betternet makes money off of free users.

-Rising costs, however, pushed Betternet to release a Premium version of the mobile app in late 2017.
+Rising costs pushed Betternet to offer a Premium version that’s been available for several years now.
 The premium version offers access to dedicated servers, more location and IP selection choices, and 24/7 support.
-Fortunately, there’s a free seven-day trial of the premium plan that lets you try out these features without paying.
+There’s still a free seven-day trial of the premium plan that lets you try out these features without paying.

-With the premium version, you get access to 11 servers in 10 countries (only).
+With the premium version in 2025, you get access to servers in 80+ countries with 115+ server locations.

 But you don’t get to choose which server you connect to on the free plan; Betternet picks one for you.
-You can also choose from seven different cities in the US if you’re a premium member.
+Premium members can choose from various locations including city-level options in the US.

 Betternet VPN Overview